 NMWD has a landscape audit program for Novato non-residential irrigated, large landscape areas.
 Thorough on-site audits can be performed to make sure that water is being applied efficiently to help reduce the business cost of water, and may include a “catch can” test, flow tests, and irrigation inspections and scheduling.
 Audits may only be scheduled from April through July only Please call NMWD at (415) 761-8944 to schedule an audit.

 NMWD rebates customers for installing systems that capture rainwater or divert graywater to offset potable water demand for landscape irrigation.

 Pool Cover Rebate

-For more details about program requirements and how to participate please review the Pool Cover Information and Rebate Form.
+For more details about program requirements and how to participate please review:

 California Irrigation Management Information System (CIMIS) station provides evapo-transpiration (ET) data (tracks how much water your landscape will use) in inches, either through plant transpiration or evaporation.
 This data allows you to manage your landscape irrigation by matching the watering times to reflect the current ET rates.
 To determine how many inches per hour your irrigation system can apply, call NMWD for a free water smart home survey.
 The Novato station has recently been relocated to better reflect the local area landscape water needs.
 The new station is titled Black Point #187.